LuckyDog-Studios/LanternLighter/README.md

 ---

 ## Minimum Requirements
-- Uses GLSL shader so it requires any GPU
+- Uses GLSL shader so it will only run with appropriate GPU

 ---